 The MAPS program has also worked in cooperation with other programs to utilize the continent wide range of stations to further other avian research.
 Using feather samples collected by MAPS cooperators, scientists from the Bird Genoscape Project isolated DNA and stable isotopes to map the connectivity of the breeding grounds to the wintering grounds of several species, including Wilson's Warbler (Ruegg et al. 2014).
+Using this genetic data, six distinct populations of Wilson's Warbler have been delineated allowing scientists to concentrate conservation efforts in areas where declining populations breed, migrate, and winter (Ruegg et al. 2020).
 Colorado State University scientists utilized MAPS data to determine the impact of West Nile virus on survival rates of 49 species, determining that for some landbird species the effect is short-lived for some, but is persistent in others (George et al. 2015).